 Geese are herbivores, and their main food should be grass and clover, supplemented by waterfowl pellets (particularly in the breeding season January - June, when they need more protein and calcium) and corn.

 Geese are social animals and need to live with at least one other goose.
 Geese mate for life approximately as humans do, i.e. they tend to form long-term pairs but will also consider other arrangements.
-Ganders will fight each other in the breeding season if kept with females, although sometimes two ganders will team up with a female in a breeding group, and gay gander pairs can also be happy together.
+Ganders will usually fight each other in the breeding season if kept with females, although sometimes two ganders will team up with a female in a breeding group, and gay gander pairs can also be happy together.

 Copyright @ All Rights Reserved